 The manufacturing equipment was auctioned off on October 2.
 16

-The Richman Brothers unit of Woolworth had become unprofitable by the early 1990’s, and in 1992, Woolworth closed the Richman unit.
+The Richman Brothers unit of Woolworth had become unprofitable by the early 1990s, and in 1992, Woolworth closed the Richman unit.
 1 Nine stores in Cleveland were closed, along with 251 others nationwide, 3 and a total of 4,500 workers were let-go.
-A number of the stores were converted into the company’s more successful speciality stores, such as Champs Sports, Foot Locker and Northern Reflections.
+A number of the stores were converted into the company’s more successful specialty stores, such as Champs Sports, Foot Locker, and Northern Reflections.

-Ng sought federal approval to establish an EB-5 regional investment centre, which would allow the investors to seek international money.
+Ng sought federal approval to establish an EB-5 regional investment center, which would allow the investors to seek international money.
 17

 - “Richman Brothers Co.”
 Encyclopedia of Cleveland History.
 Case Western Reserve University, 20 June 1997.
 Web.
 4 Aug.
 2015.

 - Breckenridge, Tom, and Michelle Jarboe.
 “Chinese Investment Group Plans to Redevelop Richman Bros.
 Building.”
 Cleveland Plain-Dealer.
 Web.
 5 Oct.
 2009.
 Article.